Terence Hogan: Eastcastle Street robbery

 The robbery was mentioned in the Alexander Mackendrick film, The Ladykillers.
 The BBC One Show had a section devoted to Terence Hogan which was filmed at the Star Tavern, Belgravia, London, with Terence Hogan's daughter.

-Armoured payroll truck
+Later career

 In 1962, Hogan was involved in the robbery of an armoured payroll truck at Heathrow Airport, in which £62,000 (US$84,080.45) was stolen.

-Great train robbery (1963)

 In The Guardian (1995), Duncan Campbell wrote that on the day the Great Train Robbery (1963) took place, "Hogan was in Cannes with a family of French–Iranian millionaires.
 It would not take Sherlock Holmes to deduce he had been told another major robbery was about to happen - and an alibi might be advisable."
 Early police investigations, including file DPP 2/3588 which is closed until 2045, name Terence Hogan among the suspected robbers who took part in the 1963 train robbery, along with Bruce Reynolds, Ronald Edwards, Gordon Goody, John Daly, Michael Ball, Charles Wilson, and Joseph Hartfield.